RaymondRJones/Transaction-Based-Cache/README.md

-Transactional Cache API with Django & SQLite
+# Transactional Cache API with Django & SQLite

 This project provides a transaction-safe cache API using Django and SQLite.
-It allows users to perform atomic transactions on cached data, ensuring consistency, isolation, and rollback capabilities—features
+It allows users to perform atomic transactions on cached data, ensuring consistency, isolation, and rollback capabilities

-Features
+## Features

     -Transaction-safe cache with begin(), commit(), and rollback() -Atomic operations to prevent partial updates